 If you think England haven’t a prayer in this year’s World Cup, then Bishop Nick Baines has some suggestions.
-Writing for the July publication of Anglican Diocese of Leeds monthly Diocesan News, he says that brevity can mean honesty when it comes to the joys and torments of following your favourite football team..
+Writing at the start of the month for the July publication of Anglican Diocese of Leeds monthly Diocesan News, he says that brevity can mean honesty when it comes to the joys and torments of following your favourite football team..

 (Bishop Nick’s team is, of course, Liverpool FC, and he is pictured receiving a signed Liverpool football shirt)

 Bishop Nick suggests that football can be seen as a metaphor for Christian living with its commitment, passion and sometimes disappointment.